gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section defines the default values that the Group Manager assumes for the configuration parameters of an OSCORE group, unless differently specified when creating and configuring the group.
 This can be achieved as specified in {{I-D.ietf-ace-oscore-gm-admin}}.

+## General

-The Group Manager SHOULD use the same default values defined in {{Section 3.2 of RFC8613}} for both the HKDF algorithm and the AEAD algorithm used in the group.
+For the HKDF Algorithm 'hkdf', the Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}}, i.e., HKDF SHA-256 (COSE algorithm encoding: -10).

+For the format 'pub_key_enc' used to encode the public keys in the group, the Group Manager SHOULD use a CBOR Web Token (CWT){{RFC8392}} or an unprotected CWT Claim Set {{I-D.ietf-rats-uccs}}.

+   \[
+      This is a pending registration requested by draft-ietf-lake-edhoc.
+   \]

+## Group Mode

+This section applies if the group uses (also) the group mode of Group OSCORE.

-The Group Manager SHOULD use the following default values for the algorithm, and algorithm parameters used to countersign messages in the group, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.
+The Group Manager SHOULD use the following default values for the Signature Algorithm and related parameters, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.

-* For the algorithm 'sign_alg' used to countersign messages in the group, the signature algorithm EdDSA {{RFC8032}}.
+* For the Signature Algorithm 'sign_alg' used to countersign messages protected with the group mode, the signature algorithm EdDSA {{RFC8032}}.

-* For the parameters 'sign_params' of the signature algorithm:
+* For the parameters 'sign_params' of the Signature Algorithm:

     - The array \[\[OKP\], \[OKP, Ed25519\]\], in case EdDSA is assumed or specified for 'sign_alg'.
 In particular, this indicates to use the COSE key type OKP and the elliptic curve Ed25519 {{RFC8032}}.